Open-Systems-Pharmacology/docs/part-6/r-introduction.md

 ## Population simulations

-Population simulations can be easily performed in R by combining the simulation loaded from a \*.pkml file with the population information created in PK-Sim and exported to CSV format (for details, please refer to [OSPS online documentation](https://docs.open-systems-pharmacology.org/working-with-pk-sim/pk-sim-documentation/pk-sim-creating-populations)) or created directly in R (see [Creating simulations](#SectionCreatePopulation)).
+Population simulations can be easily performed in R by combining the simulation loaded from a \*.pkml file with the population information created in PK-Sim and exported to CSV format (for details, please refer to [Creating Populations](https://docs.open-systems-pharmacology.org/working-with-pk-sim/pk-sim-documentation/pk-sim-creating-populations)) or created directly in R (see [Creating populations](#creating-populations)).

 ### Loading population file

-The method `loadPopulation` creates an object of the `Population` class that can be passed to the `runSimulation` method (see [Running simulations and retrieving the results](run-simulation.html)).
+The method `loadPopulation` creates an object of the `Population` class that can be passed to the `runSimulation` method (see [Running simulations and retrieving the results](#running-a-simulation)).

     library(ospsuite)
     # Load population information from csv